14 Benefits of Amla Which are Simply Awesome

 How to preserve Amla juice :

-- To preserve Amla juice the amount of the juice ought to be equivalent to the capacity of the container.
+- The amount of the juice ought to be equivalent to the capacity of the container.

-- Take 500 gms of juice and fill it into a 500 gms capacity glass or a plastic compartment with 2 table spoon Sodium Lactate and blend it well.
+- Take 500 gms of juice, fill it into a 500 gms capacity glass or a plastic compartment with 2 tablespoon Sodium Lactate, and blend it well.
 You can protect this juice in the cooler for 8-10 months.

 - Sodium Lactate can be purchased from any chemist or any stores that sell food chemicals.